 How Alcohol Can Make You Gain Weight

 Alcohol is best to be avoided when trying to lose weight.
-Even though you cannot absorb the calories from alcohol, and it is used as an immediate energy, it can indirectly make you gain weight in several ways.
-For one, if you eat anything while drinking (which is sometimes recommended), you will store those calories as fat.
-This is because your body is functioning on whatever calories of alcohol you have consumed.
+Even though you cannot absorb the calories from alcohol, and it is used as an immediate energy source, it can indirectly make you gain weight in several ways.
+For one, if you eat anything while drinking (which is recommended), you will store those calories as fat.
+This is because your body is running on whatever calories of alcohol you have consumed first.
 For example, if you drink 500 calories of alcohol and eat 500 calories of food, your body will store the 500 calories of food until the 500 calories of alcohol is used up.
 So even though you can’t absorb the calories from the alcohol, it still prevents your body from burning up the calories from food you consumed right away.

 Another way that alcohol can indirectly make you gain weight is that it can increase your appetite.
-Many people have experienced hunger after a night of drinking, and this is because alcohol can increase your appetite.
-For the majority of people (especially intoxicated people) they will end up eating more than they intended to.
+Many people have experienced increased hunger during a night of drinking.
+This is because alcohol can increase your appetite.
+For the majority of people (especially intoxicated people) they will end up eating more than they intended to, or would have if they were not drinking alcohol.

 Alcohol can also decrease your rational thought and make you do things that can mess up your diet, such as eating when you’re offered food or overeating.
 For example, if you’re drinking at a bar and someone orders appetizers (even if you initially promised yourself not to eat any fried foods), you’re more likely to give in if you’re intoxicated or even a little buzzed.
-You’re also more likely to continue to drink and consume more alcohol once you start drinking because your rational thinking can go out the window.
-This can add up and give you more calories that need to be used up before you can start burning food calories.
+You’re also more likely to continue to drink and consume more alcohol once you start drinking, because your rational thinking can go out the window.
+This can add up, and lead to more calories from alcohol consumed.
+These calories need to be used up before you can start burning food calories.

 How To Drink Alcohol and Still Lose Weight